BuntinJP/LSMRD/README.md

 ## How to use

-1. install node.js and npm
+1. clone this repogitory on your server

 1. run `npm install`